BolaxaTheAlmighty/item-item-LSH-on-MovieLens-dataset/README.md

 The ipynb file is pretty well commented but any question feel free to reach out.
 For high ammounts of samples the program takes a while to run.
 3M samples took me about 12h to run.

-Dataset website bellow, the one used was the reccommended onw for education and development full size. https://grouplens.org/datasets/movielens/
+Dataset website below as i couldn't commit it, the one used was the reccommended one for education and development full size. https://grouplens.org/datasets/movielens/

 Hope you get nice results and learn something.